ossjs/release/README.md

 - Release commit has the following format: `chore(release): v${version}`.
 - Does not generate or update the `CHANGELOG` file.
 This tool generates automatic release notes from your commits and creates a new GitHub release with those notes.
 Use GitHub releases instead of changelogs.

-## Limitations

-- This tool does not support `!` (exclamation mark) as a commit message modifier indicating breaking changes.
-Please always include the `BREAKING CHANGE` indicator in the commit's body if you wish to indicate a breaking change.

 ## Getting started

 ### Install